-You must know who your audience is to produce a video that connects with them.
-What are the demographics of your target market.
+One of any company's biggest mistakes is seeing its customers as a faceless crowd.
+You have to know your audience to be able to produce a video that resonates with them.
+Asking yourselves essential questions at the outset will lead to better results.
+What are the demographics of your target market?
 What appeals to them?
 Do you need actors in your video that are in this demographic?
-How is your message delivered in a way that connects and resonates with them to get the response you desire after the video is viewed.
+How can you deliver your message in a way that resonates with them?
+What does your video ad need to motivate your desired response?

 Who is your Audience?